Ankthmer/AoC_2024/README.md

-You can get the text of all the exercises and your personal input on adventofcode.com
+You can get the text of all exercises and your personal input on adventofcode.com/2024